OpenStep: Darwin, Mac OS X 10.0 and later

 After replacing the Display Postscript WindowServer with Quartz, and responding to developers by including better backward compatibility for classic Mac OS applications through the addition of Carbon, Apple released Mac OS X and Mac OS X Server, starting at version 10.0; Mac OS X was renamed to macOS in 2016.

 macOS's primary programming environment is essentially OpenStep (with certain additions such as XML property lists and URL classes for Internet connections) with macOS ports of the development libraries and tools, now called Cocoa.

-macOS has since become the single most popular desktop Unix-like operating system in the world.
-Although it was possible to port applications built for OpenStep to earlier versions of macOS, macOS has since evolved beyond OpenStep substantially.
+macOS is a widely used desktop Unix-like operating system.
+Although it was possible to port applications built for OpenStep to earlier versions of macOS, macOS has since diverged from OpenStep.

 GNUstep

-GNUstep, a free software implementation of the NeXT libraries, began at the time of NeXTSTEP, predating OPENSTEP.
-While OPENSTEP and OSE were purchased by Apple, who effectively ended the commercial development of implementing OpenStep for other platforms, GNUstep is an ongoing open source project aiming to create a portable, free software implementation of the Cocoa/OPENSTEP libraries.
+GNUstep, a free software implementation of the NeXT libraries, began at the time of NeXTSTEP, predating OpenStep.
+While OpenStep and OSE were purchased by Apple, who effectively ended the commercial development of implementing OpenStep for other platforms, GNUstep is an ongoing open source project aiming to create a portable, free software implementation of the Cocoa/OpenStep libraries.

 GNUstep also features a fully functional development environment, reimplementations of some of the newer innovations from macOS's Cocoa framework, as well as its own extensions to the API.